Home Financial Assistance

 Kent Music Financial Assistance

-The Kent Music Financial Assistance Scheme for the academic year 2022/23 is available for children and young people aged 5 – 18 years, living in Kent (not Medway) and attending a school in Kent.
+The Kent Music Financial Assistance Scheme is available for children and young people aged 5 – 18 years, living in Kent (not Medway) and attending a school in Kent.

 At Kent Music we believe music is for everyone, and that cost shouldn’t be a barrier.
 As such we’re pleased to offer financial assistance to support learning for young people.

-Financial assistance can be applied to the cost of music lessons, as well as membership of Kent Music music centres.
-We provide assistance to students having music lessons from all sorts of music providers, not just ourselves as long as they are delivered in a Kent school or a Kent Music Music Centre.
+Financial assistance can be applied to the cost of music lessons, as well as membership of Kent Music’s music centres.
+We provide assistance to students having music lessons from all sorts of music providers, not just Kent Music, as long as they are delivered in a Kent school.

-As such, if you have an agreed lesson with any music provider in a school, please don’t hesitate to apply.
+As such, if you have an agreed lesson with any music provider in a school, you are welcome to apply.
 Please ensure you are stating the correct provider when you apply.

 Applications for students living in Medway and attending Kent Music’s Medway Towns Music Centre, or who are receiving music lessons outside of school (if meeting the financial assistance criteria) may still apply for financial assistance but if approved the award will be made from the Kent Music discretionary fund.
 If this applies to you, please contact us before making an application.

 Students awarded financial assistance for their lessons are also entitled to 75% financial assistance towards the payment of ensembles.
-All ensembles must take place at a Kent Music Centre.
+All ensembles must take place at a KM Music Centre.

 Musical Instrument Hire